-Online Application for a Court Event (Magistrates Courts)
+Magistrates Court online Application for a Court Event

 In Queensland, you must attend court on the date set by the court.
-From 8 July 2020, a lawyer can use the Online Application for a Court Event form to ask for an adjournment, to bring a matter forward and/or to seek a direction from the court.
+From 8 July 2020, for the adult criminal jurisdiction, a lawyer can use the Online Application for a Court Event form to ask for an adjournment, to bring a matter forward and/or to seek a direction from the court.
+From 29 January 2021, a lawyer can also use this form in the Childrens Court criminal jurisdiction.

 When you can apply online